LukeZGD/SundanceInH2A/README.md

         1f7a37b35ca8b1b42813a9e7773726f10faf9b0c0b0bacbc6057ecd6ab9d244d  artifacts/kernelcache.n18ap.bin
         ```
 * Pwned DFU tool
-    * For modern Mac OS X (11.x Big Sur+) I recommend [iPwnder32](https://github.com/dora2ios/iPwnder32) by **dora2ios**
-    * For older ones [ipwndfu](https://github.com/axi0mX/ipwndfu) by **axi0mX** should do fine
+    * For Linux, my fork of ipwnder will work: https://github.com/LukeZGD/iPwnder32/releases

 ### Steps

 0. This repository contains precompiled executables that I built statically for your convinience ("statically" in terms of external dependencies).
-Modern Mac OS X might put them on quarantine and refuse to run them.
-To get rid of this restriction, remove extended attributes from all the files in `executables/`

-    ```shell
-    ➜  SundanceInH2A git:(master) ✗ xattr -cr executables
-    ```

 1. Change working directory to the downloaded repo and execute: